ryan-d-graham/InverseProblems/README.md

 Example: nodeName = ["X"] and chainList = ["Y", "Z"] with source=True produces the DAG: X_t --> Y_t, Z_t, otherwise it produces
 the DAG: Y_t, Z_t --> X_t

+KernelIntegrals includes scripts that use Integrals.jl to integrate an arbitrary function (spline, NN, or analytical) against a Kernel such as a Green's function.
+The examples showcase a setup for integrating the 2D and 3D Poisson Equation in R2 and R3 (free space solution).
+Note that Integrals.jl has the ability, using a special coordinate transformation, to integrate from [-Inf, -Inf...] to [Inf, Inf...] etc.
+These functions can be used to generate data to train DeepONet to surrogatize the IntegralProblem, which is slow on its own.
+By training
+DeepONet to learn the map from the f(x, y) and f(x, y, z) to the u(x, y) and u(x, y, z) respectively, you can accelerate solves greatly by needing only one forward pass of DeepONet instead of having to call an integral solver for each point in the spatial domain.